angband/angband/docs/faq.rst

 Is there a way to disable that thing that pops up when you hit the enter key?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Go into the options menu, choose "Edit keymaps", then "Create a keymap".
-Press Enter at the "Keypress" prompt and a single space as the "Action".
-In short: ``=m8 <enter> <enter>``.
+Press Enter at the "Key" prompt and a single space as the "Action".

 And then you'll probably want to choose to "Append keymaps to a file" so that it persists for next time you load the game.